 To be honest, living abroad can be very hard.
 You're thrown out of your comfort zone and everything is new.
 If your volunteer calls home saying that this semester abroad thing is a lot harder than they expected, you don't need to be surprised.
 They're living in another culture, so that means the food they're eating is new, everyone is speaking a language they (probably) don't understand, and the WiFi isn't loading Netflix!
 I mean, their mattress is probably harder than it is in the States because that's how they do it in other parts of the world, so even sleeping is different.

-Consider sending some good old fashion snail mail!
+Consider sending over a pick-me-up or care package.
 Getting letters in the mail will help them feel your loved.
 Packages are also incredibly appreciated.
-You wouldn't believe how exciting it is to get a small package full of Cheetos and homemade cookies from home.
+You wouldn't believe how exciting it is to get a small package full of Cheetos or other treats.

 If they are struggling with homesickness encourage them to talk to their Head Teacher.
 They are an awesome in-country resource to have and they can help your volunteer immerse themselves in the culture and overcome homesickness.